analog-garage/mkdocstrings-python-xref/docs/relative-crossref.md

 * If the path begins with `(m)`, that will be replaced by the path of the module that contains the doc-string

+* If the path begins with `(p)`, that will be replaced by the path of the package that contains the doc-string.
+If there is only one module in the system it will be treated as a package.

 * If the path begins with one or more `^` characters, then that will go up one level in the path of the current doc string for each `^`